 CLIL is a type of immersion into a foreign language, also known as Bi-lingual Education.
 CLIL integrates two subjects - Humanities with French or Indonesian.
 Students will explore the changing Australian society in the second half of the 20th Century through the "Pop Culture" of the time, radio, music, film, television and sport.
 Students will examine the fight for Aboriginal Rights.
-The changing modern culture of the '60's and '70's, including the Vietnam War and Women's Rights.
+The changing modern culture of the '60s and '70s, including the Vietnam War and Women's Rights.
 Finally, a possible investigation into the rise of the environmental movement will be undertaken.

 At Damascus College, we offer this opportunity to students who have selected to study French or Indonesian in Year 10.
-Regular Language classes will continue (9 periods per fortnight) but the Humanities lessons will also be conducted in French or Indonesian (6 periods per fortnight).
+Regular Language classes will continue but the Humanities lessons will also be conducted in French or Indonesian.